josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/1-the-reducer-pattern.md

 console.log(josh, josh_two); // different colors
 ```

 Because of the way we copied with =, obj and obj_two are pointers to the same object!!
 Equals assign does not create a new object.
-Be very careful with this and be aware of what’s going on.
+Be very with this and be aware of what’s going on.

 ## Immutability
-So we've seen that it's possible to create some unexpected side effects when working with these data structures in JavaScript if we aren't careful!
-In order to keep state changes and their effects throughtout the application **predictable**, we follow the convention of **immutable state** by creating an entirely new object with every state change.
+In order to keep state changes and their effects throughtout the application **predictable**, we follow the convention of **immutable state**, creating an entirely new object with every state change.
 Note how the spread operator `...` helps streamline the syntax for this.
+Objects in JavaScript are mutable by nature, so we cannot rely on a language feature like `const`.
+Instead, we enforce immutability as a pattern in the way we write our code.

-We've been following this convention all aong, but it becomes especially important once we start managing application state with Redux and Context API.
+We've been following this convention all aong, but it becomes especially important in larger applications with more complex and numerous state transitions.
+Immutable state is one of the core ideas behind state management tools like Redux and Context API.

 ## What is a Reducer?
 Say you're starting a local business, like a coffee shop.
 Throughout the course of a day there are many different actions to be done -- grinding beans, making espresso, accepting payments, and so on.
 Within a single transaction with a customer, there are several state changes that take place and we'd like them to take place in a specific order.
 Once the customer pays we'll "dispatch" an action to update the state of their order and kick off the process of making their coffee.
 Here's an example, in the language of reducers:

-* Initial state. `{order: '', cost: null, status: 'ordering'}`
+* Initial state: `{order: '', cost: null, status: 'ordering'}`
 * Customer orders.
 Dispatch action `'PLACE_ORDER'` with payload `'oat milk macchiato'`
 * State updated.
 New state: `{order: 'oat milk macchiato', cost: 3.50, status: 'ordered'}`
 * Dispatch action `'ACCEPT_PAYMENT'`